zwicker-group/py-pde/docs/source/manual/mathematical_basics.rst

         \quad \text{for} \quad i = 0, \ldots, N - 1
     \\
         \Delta x &= \frac{x_\mathrm{max} - x_\mathrm{min}}{N}

 which is also indicated in the inset.

-Differential operators are implemented using the usual second-order central difference.
+Differential operators are implemented using the usual second-order central differences.
 This requires the introducing of virtual support points at :math:`x_{-1}` and :math:`x_N`, which can be determined from the boundary conditions at :math:`x=x_\mathrm{min}` and :math:`x=x_\mathrm{max}`, respectively.
+The field classes automate this transparently.
+However, if you need more control over boundary conditions, you can access the full underlying data using the :attr:`field._data_full`, which will have :math:`N + 2` entries along an axis that has :math:`N` support points.
+In this case, the first and last entries (:code:`data_full[0]` and :code:`data_full[N + 1]`) denote the lower and upper virtual point, respectively.
+The actual field data can be obtained using :code:`data_full[1:-1]` or the :attr:`field.data` attribute for convenience.
+Note that functions evaluating differential operators generally expect the full data as input while they return only valid data.

 Temporal evolution
 """"""""""""""""""
 Once the fields have been discretized, the PDE reduces to a set of coupled ordinary differential equations (ODEs), which can be solved using standard methods.
 This reduction is also known as the method of lines.
 The `py-pde` package implements the simple Euler scheme and a more advanced `Runge-Kutta scheme <https://en.wikipedia.org/wiki/Runge–Kutta_methods>`_ in the :class:`~pde.solvers.explicit.ExplicitSolver` class.
-For the simple implementations of these explicit methods, the user typically specifies a fixed time step, although adaptive methods, which adjust the time step automatically, are also often used.
+For the simple implementations of these explicit methods, the user typically specifies a fixed time step, although adaptive methods, which adjust the time step automatically, are also often used and available in the package.
 One problem with explicit solvers is that they require small time steps to stably evolve some PDEs; such PDEs are then often called 'stiff'.
 Stiff PDEs can sometimes be solved more efficiently by using implicit methods.